90 Amazing Facts About the '90s

 67. Super Soaker inventor Lonnie Johnson shot the water gun in the middle of a meeting with the president of Larami toy company.

-69. Producer Deborah Forte of Scholastic Entertainment says they were inspired to create the Magic School Bus TV show after learning that many girls and minorities were opting out of science at young ages.
+Producer Deborah Forte of Scholastic Entertainment says they were inspired to create the Magic School Bus TV show after learning that many girls and minorities were opting out of science at young ages.

-70. In the original "Sonic the Hedgehog", the SEGA logo and sound at the beginning took up 1/8 of the ROM cartridge for the game.
+70. In the original Sonic the Hedgehog, the SEGA logo and sound at the beginning took up 1/8 of the cartridge's memory for the game.

 71. Amy Heckerling, who wrote and directed Clueless, sat in on high school classes to get a feel for how real teens talk.

-72. Hermione Granger's last name was almost Puckle.
-Hey Puckle, I can't help but notice that your initials are H.P.
+Hey Puckle, we can't help but notice that your initials are H.P.

-While the drink was in the creation stages, employees called it Mountain Dew Killer.
+While the drink was in the creation stages, employees called it "Mountain Dew Killer."

 74. The princess Beanie Baby raised over $15 million for the Diana Princess of Wales Memorial Fund.

 That project fell through, but they ended up making Twin Peaks, also about a beloved blonde who died tragically young, resulting in secrets being revealed.